yannicklansink/Dev-info-support-.net/Blok 5/Dag 4 - Typescript & Angular.md

 2. `app.component.ts`: Also known as the class, contains the logic for the application's main page.
 3. `app.component.html`: Contains the HTML for `AppComponent`.
 The contents of this file are also known as the template.
 The template determines the view or what you see in the browser.
 4. `app.component.css`: Contains the styles for `AppComponent`.
 You use this file when you want to define styles that only apply to a specific component, as opposed to your application overall.

+Jasmine is the standard test framework in angular